 Credit cards with annual fees offer more benefits and rewards than those that don’t require this fee.
 And, the higher the annual fee, the more perks you will receive.

-For instance, The Business Platinum® Card from American Express charges an annual fee of $595 and offers perks that include up to 75,000 Membership Rewards® points for spending $20,000 in the first three months of signing up, 5 Amex Membership Rewards points per $1 spent on flight and hotel bookings, and up to 500,000 bonus points per calendar year when flight is booked on amextravel.com.
+For instance, The Business Platinum® Card from American Express charges an annual fee of $695 and offers perks that include a signup bonus potentially worth more than $1,000, 5 Amex Membership Rewards points per $1 spent on flight and hotel bookings, and several other valuable benefits, including airport lounge access.

 Many credit cards will waive the annual fee for one year when you first sign up, but make sure you analyze the cost of this charge before applying.
 You want to ensure the rewards you earn and the benefits you receive outweigh the annual fee you pay.